Bob Fulton: Manly-Warringah Sea Eagles

 Fulton made 219 appearances for the Manly club between 1966 and 1976.
 He scored 520 points (129 tries, 10 goals and 56 field goals) – the club's record try tally until Steve Menzies went one better in 2006.
 Fulton won premierships with Manly in 1972 (also the League's top try-scorer this season), 1973 and 1976.
-In the 1973 bloodbath against Cronulla he single-handedly took control of the game scoring two tries to take the side to victory.
+In the 1973 bloodbath against Cronulla he took control of the game scoring two tries to take the side to victory.

 At the end of the 1976 season Fulton caused a sensation in Sydney rugby league circles when he left Manly and signed a 3-year deal with the Eastern Suburbs club.
 He left Manly holding the club record for most tries.

 Warrington Wolves

-Following the 1969 NSWRFL season, Fulton accepted an offer to play a season with his 'home town' club Warrington in the 1969–70 English season.
-Fulton played 16 games for Warrington, scoring 16 tries and kicking 1 field goal before returning to Australia and Manly for the 100% won that year1970 season.
+Following the 1969 NSWRFL season, Fulton accepted an offer to play a season with Warrington, near where he was born, in the 1969–70 English season.
+Fulton played 16 games for Warrington, scoring 16 tries and kicking 1 field goal before returning to Manly for the 1970 season.